Baku | Yarat Contemporary Art Center Residency

 Screens with merging edges in the corner position themselves in an equal distance to the viewer.
 Moving from the question how changes in politics may be equivalent to changes in nature, one video examines the natural transformation of Ghobustan`s rocks, as the other one documents the transformation of Kubinka, a large gentrified part of Baku.
 It is not a comparison between, but rather a co-existence of how nature -without human intervention- and political decisions can transform the stones of the same geography.

 The tank including some aquatic plants, a plastic bottle partially covered with mussels and urban ruins re-formed by waves creates a small habitat where artefacts and nature as it is co-exist.
 The installation ignores human-nature duality.

 Concrete Covered Pine Cones and Soil

-In this ground installation, concrete covers pine cones and forms a dead artificial section of nature to criticize overwhelming human intervention on nature.
+In this ground installation, concrete covers endemic pine cones and natural units, and forms a dead artificial section of nature in order to criticize overwhelming human impact on nature.